TaquitoSlayer/Yet-Another-Proxy-Checker-py/README.md

 ### Features
   - Ability to filter proxies based on ping (ms) preference.
   - Corny comments inside the script.
-  - Currently supporting Shopify-based sites that support the products.json endpoint, will add Supreme soon.
+  - Currently supporting Shopify and Magento-based sites
   - I didn't add the cache bypass in here, go away.
 ### Requirements
 - Python 3.6 or higher.